adodavis/boxing-judge/README.md

-# Getting Started with Create React App
+# Score Boxing Matches With the Sweet Science Judge Application

-This applicaition provides an intuitive user interface for scoring boxing matches.
-It is also useful for record-keeping and searching for previous fights.
+This application provides a user interface for scoring boxing matches.
+It is also useful for record-keeping and searching for previous fights that have been scored.

 The app includes a feature for exporting scorecards.
 An import feature will be added in the future.